-PRIORITY STRATEGIC PROJECT: A Priority Elderly Rehabilitation Project, a Priority HUD Rehabilitation Project or a Strategic Priority Project.
+PRIORITY STRATEGIC PROJECT: A Priority HUD Rehabilitation Project or a Strategic Priority Project.

 PROJECT: At least one building together with any facilities functionally related and subordinate on a Project Site.
 Multiple buildings are part of the same project only if such buildings: